FrozenPine Winter Chernarus — Detailed Information

 Raid Day: 32 Hours of High-Stakes Survival

 The event begins every Friday at 4:00 PM Central and runs until midnight on Saturday.
-During this time, survivors can raid other bases, push into enemy territory, or defend their own stronghold against anyone brave enough to test it.

 Raiding on FrozenPine is never simple.
 Other squads might be watching the same base you are, waiting for someone to make the first move.
 A raid can turn into a three-way ambush, a tense standoff in the snow, or a chaotic firefight where plans fall apart fast.